mbazan23/quidditch/README.md

 >> trigger_csp_stats_kiosk_report :frontman                    #byexample: +timeout=10

 ```

 ##     Verification that the reports and the database were updated.
 Now we go back to look for the threat WDM in the database.
 If the reports were generated correctly, the threat should have updated
 your date of update.
-By last we see that it really is the threat WDM through its id
+y last we see that it really is the threat WDM through its id
 ```ruby
 >> threat_id = wait_until(120) do                              #byexample: +timeout 120
 ..   wdm_threat        = Threat.find_by(name: 'WhiteDreamMunchkins')